percussion/PSOToolkit/readme.txt

-This is the PSOToolkit for Rhythmyx 7.0 Routines will be added here as we find uses for them.
+This is the PSOToolkit for Rhythmyx 6.7 Routines will be added here as we find uses for them.

-THIS VERSION REQUIRES RHYTHMYX 7.0.1 OR LATER
+THIS VERSION REQUIRES RHYTHMYX 6.7 OR LATER

-If you are using 6.5.2 or 6.7 see the other branches in the PSO Code Library.

 	NOTE: Please remove prior versions of the PSO Toolkit by removing prior versions of the jar from the /Rhythmyx/AppServer/server/rx/deploy/rxapp.ear/rxapp.war/WEB-INF/lib directory.